Free webinar · Jun 11: Boost your profitability by controlling site costs. Save your spot →

 5. Monitor and continuously improve

 Evaluate results, adjust processes, and roll the system out across all your projects.
 Continuous improvement is part of the formula for success.
+Once the system is up and running, tracking the actual progress of each line item is what lets you detect deviations in time.

 Site manager reviewing construction progress on Trowel's digital app